saleae/SampleAnalyzer/readme.md

     SPI
     Mark's SPI Analyzer

 Once renamed, you're ready to build your analyzer!
-See the [Building your Analyzer](##-Building-your-Analyzer) section below.
+See the [Building your Analyzer](#Building-your-Analyzer) section below.

+## Cloud Building & Publishing

+This example repository includes support for GitHub actions, which is a continuous integration service from GitHub.

 ## Prerequisites